 - mixed-age classrooms with children usually going into older classrooms every three years.

-- compared to the traditional homeschooling method, children get to spend a longer time on projects instead of being moved on every one to two hours (three hours is the usual block of time given).
+- compared to the traditional homeschooling method, children spend a long time on projects instead of being moved on every one to two hours (three hours is the usual block of time given).

 - a classroom that has been well-thought-out as materials are grouped according to their subject.